Introduction

 While Bridge has depth and strategy, it is not inherently difficult to learn.
 With practice and an understanding of the rules, players can gradually master the nuances of Bridge.

-Can 2 people play bridge?
+Can two people play bridge?

 Conclusion